selyunin/carnd_t2_p2/README.md

 Self-Driving Car Engineer Nanodegree Program

-In this project implements an Unscented Kalman Filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
+Goal of the project is to implement an Unscented Kalman Filter for estimating the state of a moving object with noisy lidar and radar measurements.
 In order to satisfy the project rubric requirements, UKF with RMSE below the pre-defined bound has been devised.